Junior High Math

 The focus this year is to recognize the common threads that tie together the facts of American History: Multicultural Nation, Spirit of Democracy, Changing Economy, Environment, and Global Interdependence.
 Our study encompasses the creation of a new republic, an expanding nation, the Civil War and Reconstruction.

 Classes are held in the school’s 1600 square foot science lab and are taught by the full-time science teacher.
 Our Science Curriculum follows the Next Generation Science Standards.
-Saint James School uses the Integrated Learning Progression Course.
-The five units covered in 8 th grade are:
+St. James School uses the Integrated Learning Progression Course.
+The five units covered in 8th Grade are:

 - Forces, motion and energy

 - Modeling motions of objects in space

 - History of Earth and life on Earth